 Hi!
-I’m Lisa, a 47 year old who has never let age or expectations determine anything in my life.
+I’m Lisa, a 50 year old who has never let expectations or age determine anything in my life.
 I studied Philosophy at University and then went straight to Wall Street (as every philosopher does, no?).
-I had a 20+ career in Finance, which conveniently ‘financed’ my wanderlust and allowed me to live in many places, but I decided to settle down in London because it felt most like home.
-During my working life, I took a year off to travel solo around Europe, Asia, and Africa.
-While in South Africa (I went on holiday and then stayed for six years) I worked on the launch of Elle magazine.
+I had a 20+ career in Finance, which conveniently ‘financed’ my wanderlust and allowed me to live in many countries.
+I decided to settle down in London because it felt most like home.
+In my late twenties, I took a year off to travel solo around Europe, Asia, and Africa.
+While in South Africa (I went on holiday, then got a job and stayed for six years) I worked on the launch of Elle magazine before returning to banking.
 I got married fashionably late at 40, had a gorgeous baby boy at 43, and then decided to trade the world of Finance for Fashion.

 During my first year of being a mother, I neglected my style.
 It wasn’t a priority… Sleep, yes.
-Style, no. Once it became a priority again and I fell back in love with fashion, I realised that style is a language, and since I hadn’t spoken it in a while, I was rusty.
+Style, no. Once it became a priority again, I realised that style is a language, and since I hadn’t spoken it in a while, I was rusty.
 It took some time to get fluent again, but once I started talking style I couldn’t stop.
-I now write for a fashion retailer, do freelance styling for individuals, and decided to start The Sequinist.
+I now write for fashion retailers, a magazine, do freelance styling for individuals, and write my personal style blog, The Sequinist.

-My personal style reflects my personality and my mood, as it should… I’m mostly about strength and humour, so I gravitate towards strong shapes, bold colours, sparkling statement pieces, quirky accessories, and ladylike clothes without a trace of girlishness (no pink, no ruffles, no florals), but with plenty of shine and lots of sequins!
+My style reflects my personality and my mood, as it should!
+I like strength, elegance, and humour, so I gravitate towards strong shapes, bold colours, sparkling statement pieces, quirky accessories, and ladylike clothes without a trace of girlishness (no pink, no ruffles, no florals), but with plenty of shine and sequins.
 You’ll rarely find me in anything minimalist; I’m firmly in the More Is More Less Is A Bore camp.

-If you’d like to know more about my style, here are a few enjoyable interviews I’ve done recently:
+If you’d like to read more about my views on style, here are a some interviews I’ve done:

 Winser London: Woman of Substance